 Their physical appearance…

-Will be capped off with moderately pointed ears and what seems like the letter “M” on their foreheads, along with an “inquisitive” look about them almost as if they’re asking…
+They will be capped off with moderately pointed ears and what seems like the letter “M” on their foreheads, along with an “inquisitive” look about them almost as if they’re asking…

 “What are we going to do next?”